HULKs/hulk/docs/framework/nodes.md

 }
 ```

-1. Module's state
+1. Node's state
-2. Module declaration with `module` [macro](./macros.md)
+2. Node declaration with `node` [macro](./macros.md)
 3. Configuration parameter of type `f32`
 4. Input of type `SensorData`
 5. Output of type `SolePressure`
 6. Empty `impl` to improve usability of language servers and code linters.
-If the module declaration would be attached to the `impl` below, when writing incomplete code, the macros would produce errors.
-This happens a lot if writing module implementation code.
+If the node declaration would be attached to the `impl` below, when writing incomplete code, the macros would produce errors.
+This happens a lot if writing node implementation code.
-7. Will be called at construction of the module
+7. Will be called at construction of the node
 8. Use declared configuration parameter.
 Since it is a reference, we need to dereference it with `*`.
 9. Will be called every cycle

-This module consumes the type `SensorData` as input and produces the output `SolePressure`.
+This node consumes the type `SensorData` as input and produces the output `SolePressure`.
 It has two state variables `left_sole_pressure` and `right_sole_pressure`.

-This specification of module inputs and outputs leads to a dependency graph which allows to topologically sort modules s.t. all dependencies are met before executing the module's `cycle()`.
+This specification of node inputs and outputs leads to a dependency graph which allows to topologically sort nodes s.t. all dependencies are met before executing the node's `cycle()`.
-The `build.rs` file automatically sorts modules based on this graph.
+The `build.rs` file automatically sorts nodes based on this graph.